 - Strictly necessary cookies.
 These are cookies that are required for the operation of our Website.
 They include, for example, cookies that enable you to log into secure areas of our Website, use a shopping cart or make use of e-billing services.

 - Functionality cookies.
-These cookies are used to recognise you when you return to our Website.
-This enables us to personalise our content for you, greet you by name and remember your preferences (for example, your choice of language or region).
+These cookies are used to recognize you when you return to our Website.
+This enables us to personalize our content for you, greet you by name and remember your preferences (for example, your choice of language or region).

 - Targeting cookies.
 These cookies record your visit to our Website, the pages you have visited and the links you have followed.
 We may use this information to make our Website and the advertising displayed on it more relevant to your interests.
 We may also share this information with third parties for this purpose.